 One week later, the president found the same group of representations waiting to see him.
 They appeared somewhat crestfallen and embarrassed.
 They reported that they had gone back to the members, presented a full report of their discussions with him, explained his favourable attitude and recommended formal ratification of the memorandum as a new collective bargaining agreement.
 After extensive discussion, when the motion for ratification came up for a vote, a majority of the members voted against ratification.

-Questions:
+Ouestions:

-- (a) What are the problems in this case? - (b) Why did the members refuse to ratify the agreement? - (c) In a situation like the one above how can the union and management play an effective role in fixing and revising wages and benefits through the process of collective bargaining?
+- (a) Identify the main issues. - (b) Why did the members refuse to ratify the agreement? - (c) In a situation like the one above how can the union and management play an effective role in fixing and revising wages.